 Pisac was special for me.
 It is the first place I visited not just in Peru but in all of South America!
-After flying in directly to Cusco via Lima, I spent the first four days of my trip acclimatizing in laid-back Pisac, which is 427 m (1401 ft) meters lower than Cusco.
+After flying in directly to Cusco via Lima (see my recommended Lima itinerary), I spent the first four days of my trip acclimatizing in laid-back Pisac, which is 427 m (1401 ft) meters lower than Cusco.

 One of the things I was most excited about was to start eating Peruvian food!
 With loads of research and review-reading under my belt, I set out to try as many restaurants in Pisac that I could fit into my schedule.
 Below I’ll introduce my five best finds, plus some more notable mentions at the bottom.
 I hope this will help you find the best food in Pisac!

 At the top of my Pisac dining list is Restaurante Doña Clorinda.
 This is a family-friendly restaurant housed in a gorgeous local home.
 It is in a quaint rural area just outside of town.
 The restaurant has ample seating inside (fancier) or outside in the huge back yard (relaxed vibes), including covered patios.

 This restaurant is very popular among Peruvian visitors to Pisac, especially families.
 Doña Clorinda, a Pisac native who lived in Lima for 40 years but then returned and eventually opened this restaurant, is a figure in the Pisac dining scene.

 The thing I liked best about the restaurant was watching local families kick back in the yard.
 Family members tossed balls around while their children made use of the small playground and lawn toys.

 As for the food itself, the menu is expansive, covering multiple takes on river trout, traditional Andean dishes like ajiacos (thick soups), causas (Andean potato patties with filling), lomo saltado (stir-fried beef with veggies and fries), and much more.